 - Taylor Lambo '26 tallied eight of her team-high 18 points in the second quarter for the Continentals.

-- The Camels shot 7-of-13 from the field, including 2-of-4 from 3-point range and 4-of-5 from the line in the third period to outscore Hamilton 20-15.
+- The Camels shot 7-of-13 from the field, including 2-of-4 from 3-point range, and 4-for-5 at the line in the third quarter as they outscored Hamilton 20-15.

-- Semeter made two free throws with 4:37 left, then cashed a pullup jumper near the baseline at the 4:05 mark to cut Hamilton's deficit to 47-46.
-Conn scored four of the next five points, then Semeter rattled home a pullup jumper from the free throw line to once again make it a one-possession game at 51-49 with 1:19 remaining.
+- Conn.
+College scored four of the next five points before Semeter rattled home a pull-up jumper from the free-throw line that once again made it a one-possession game at 51-49 with 1:19 remaining.
 Conn.
-College's Addi Hunter drained a triple with 1:01 left and the Camels carried a 54-49 lead to the fourth.
+College's Addi Hunter drained a triple with 1:01 left and the Camels carried a 54-49 lead into the fourth.

-- Xerras scored 11 of her 18 points in the fourth quarter on 2-of-4 shooting from 3-point range and 5-of-6 from the line.
-Xerras' second 3-pointer of the fourth gave Conn its largest lead of 11 at 62-51 with 7:41 remaining.
-Hamilton responded with a 6-0 burst to trim its deficit to 62-57 with 1:54 remaining.
-The Camels went 13-of-14 from the line in the final 42 seconds to close out the win.
+- Xerras scored 11 of her 18 points in the fourth quarter on 2-of-4 shooting from 3-point range and 5-for-6 at the line.
+Xerras' second 3-pointer gave Conn.
+College its largest lead of 11 at 62-51 with 7:41 remaining.

 Notes